 Tech@Work is a speaker series that introduces students to gender diverse role models in their fields of interest and provides opportunities for career exploration.
-Tech@Work brings local industry professionals – predominately women or gender non-conforming individuals – to talk with students about their experiences in a non-traditional career field for their gender.
+Tech@Work brings local industry professionals – predominately women or gender-expansive individuals – to talk with students about their experiences in a non-traditional career field for their gender.

 Although this program focuses primarily on gender, Vermont Works for Women is committed to highlighting Tech@Work speakers who hold other diverse identities as well, including race, ethnicity, religion, sexual orientation, lived life experiences, and education level.
 Representation matters – especially in role models for young people.